TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:34:22 EDT 2023

 Typefaces from 2013: FinFang (comic book style caps), Lestatic Slashed (+Condensed), Lestatic Obsidian Outline (grungy), Lestatic Lashed (Arabic simulation face), Lestatic Celerite, Lestatic Carved, Lestatic CSS, Lestatic Withered Condensed, Lestatic Withered, Lestatic Sliced.

-Las Vegas-based designer (at PsyNinjaDesign) who made the free grunge face Scorchflash (2010), the comic book exclamation face Shock Rock (2010) and the dagger-like face Carbon Blade (2010).
+Las Vegas-based designer (at PsyNinjaDesign) who made the free grunge typeface Scorchflash (2010), the comic book exclamation typeface Shock Rock (2010) and the dagger-like typeface Carbon Blade (2010).
 Depth of Toonizm (2011) is a hand-printed 3d outline face.
 Home page of Psy Ninja Design.
 [Google] [More] ⦿

 Las Vegas-based type designer who created the sci-fi typeface Apogee 013 (2012).
 His foundry is called zero 13.

 Home Grown Design Studio

 Lauren Hodges grew up in Madison, AL, and studied design at Auburn University, class of 2013.
 Her freelance business is Home Grown Design Studio in Dothan, AL. In 2014, she designed the typeface Rayv.
 In 2017, she added the handcrafted party poster font Octave.

 James Paul Fajardo's (mainly handwriting) fonts were at Yakop.com.
 It is now called James Fajardo, but the web pages are faulty.
 James was born inn The Philippines in 1983, but lives in Las Vegas, NV.
 On Typophile, he visits as James F.